2005–06 South Pacific cyclone season: Tropical Cyclone Urmil

-Tropical Cyclone Urmil had little impact on land, with gale-force winds being felt only in Tonga.
-Heavy rains exaggerated flooding produced by Cyclone Tam earlier in January and caused minor crop damages.
+On January 13, Tropical Disturbance 06F formed over the open waters of the south Pacific Ocean on January 13, about 370 km (230 mi) west of American Samoa..
+Forming in the wake of Cyclone Tam, the disturbance rapidly organized within a favorable environment, including warm waters and moderate wind shear.
+RSMC Nadi upgraded 06F to Tropical Cyclone Urmil while the system was near Niuatoputapu, Tonga.
+At 0600 UTC on January 14, the JTWC classified Urmil as Tropical Cyclone 07P.
+The storm reached peak winds of 110 km/h (70 mph) according to both the RSMC Nadi and the JTWC, making it a high-end Category 2 cyclone on the Australian Scale.
+Stronger wind shear and faster forward motion caused the storm to become disorganized and devoid of convection.
+On January 15, Urmil transitioned into an extratropical cyclone, and was subsequently absorbed into the mid-latitude westerlies.

+Upon being designated Tropical Disturbance 06F, tropical cyclone alerts and strong wind warnings were issued for Niue, Tonga, the Cook Islands, and French Polynesia.
+A flood advisory and small craft advisory were issued for Samoa.
+Early on January 14, 06F passed close to Tafahi and Niuatoputapu, produced heavy rains and near gale-force winds over the islands.
+The highest winds in Tonga were recorded on Niuatoputapu; sustained winds reached 35 km/h (25 mph) with gusts to 65 km/h (40 mph).
+The winds caused minor damages, mainly limited to vegetation.
+Some fruit trees were damaged, mainly banana trees.
+The rains from Urmil exaggerated flooding produced by Cyclone Tam just a few days earlier.

 Tropical Depression 07F

 The seventh depression of the season developed on January 15 as Urmil was dissipating.
 A weak system, 07F formed out of a slow moving tropical disturbance about 790 km north of Fiji.
 The system peaked in intensity with winds of 30 km/h later that day.
 On January 16, the low dissipated about 325 km west-northwest of Fiji.

 Severe Tropical Cyclone Jim

 Cyclone Jim originated in the Australian region, and moved into Fiji's area of responsibility on January 30.
 Jim gradually turned south-southeastward and became extratropical on February 1.
 The extratropical remnants of Jim (08F) lingered around and then moved northwest.

 Despite being well to the west of that country, Cyclone Jim was blamed for extensive flooding in Fiji, with the western coast of the island of Viti Levu – including the city of Lautoka – inundated by floodwaters on January 29.
 No fatalities were reported in any of the areas affected by the cyclone.